Diaper & Potty Training Policies

-It is the parent’s responsibility to provide diapers, wipes, and diaper cream for their child.
-Each child has his or her own clearly labeled bin to hold their change of clothes, diapers, wipes, diaper cream, etc. Diapers are checked frequently, and changed every 2-3 hours or more often if required The diaper changing mat is cleaned and disinfected between each diaper change, and hand washing of childcare provider and child is performed after each diaper change.
+It is the parent’s responsibility to provide diapers, for their child.
+Each child has his or her own clearly labeled cupboard to hold their change of clothes, diapers, etc. Diapers are checked frequently, and changed every 2-3 hours or more often if required The diaper changing mat is cleaned and disinfected between each diaper change, and hand washing of childcare provider and child is performed after each diaper change.

 Potty Training Policy (4 steps):